-The Program was sponsored by the Office of the Director of National Intelligence, which is the coordinating department for the 17 member U.S. Intelligence Community (IC) agencies.
-UNM is now designated as an Intelligence Community Center for Academic Excellence by the ODNI.
+NSSP is sponsored by the Defense Intelligence Agency (DIA), which is a member of the 17 member U.S. Intelligence Community (IC).
+UNM is now designated as an Intelligence Community Center for Academic Excellence.

 The program is designed for students at both the pre-baccalaureate and post-baccalaureate level.
 It does not establish a new department and does not introduce a new major or minor program of studies at UNM, but is instead designed to augment preparation in traditional disciplinary majors through focused seminars and symposiums, individual mentoring, internships and externships, intensive language study and study abroad programs.

 The NSSP also engages high school students with an annual summer program that focuses on critical thinking skill development and a deeper understanding of the world in which we live.
 In the program, students have the opportunity to interact with subject matter experts and participate in simulated exercises and field trips.
 A primary goal of the summer experience is an increased student awareness of greater career opportunities through higher education.

 The National Security Studies Program is by its nature multi-disciplinary and integrative.
 It draws upon business, law, the sciences, health sciences, the humanities and other areas of specialization.
 It aims to:

 The National Security Studies Program at UNM emphasizes theoretical and practical preparation in four critical areas: